Review

 Mielke Tuned Exhaust Pipe

-Well - no matter how much I love the rear dom - had to do something about that insanely loud noise - so went from probably one of the loudest to probably one of the quietest pipes.....
+No matter how much I love the rear Dominator exhaust - something had to be done about that insanely loud noise - so it was that I went from probably one of the loudest to probably one of the quietest pipes.....

 ....And I must say I love the Mielke.
-The sound is a quiet, thunderous roar - which I absolutely can't get enough of!!
+The sound is a very appealing 'quiet' thunderous roar - something that could easily be listened to all day.

-Dare I say it but the dom was almost embarrassingly loud but with this thing I could listen to it all day.
+Dare I say it but the 'Dom' was almost embarrassingly loud by comparison.

 No cage melt issues or awkward fittings.
-Body can come off with no probs with pipe intact, enough clearance all round, (light pods, body, gear cover etc) subject to a new bracket (detail below).
-Aesthetics are cool - balanced handling and good power all through the range.
+The body can be removed with no problems, leaving the pipe intact.
+It also has enough clearance all round, (light pods, body, gear cover etc) subject to a new bracket (detail below).
+Aesthetics are simple and cool.
+Construction is aluminium and its light weight gives balanced handling.
+Performance is an obvious key criteria in any tuned pipe and this understated exhaust delivers great power through the complete range.

-If mounting the pipe with the wire bracket that comes with the Mielke, apart from the lack of robustness of the part, be aware that the pipe may be close to, or even touch the body, resulting in localised melting of the lexan body.
+If mounting the pipe with the wire bracket that comes with the Mielke, apart from the lack of robustness of the part, be aware that the pipe will lie close to, or even touch the body, resulting in localised melting of the lexan body.

-An easily fabricated bracket from an aluminium angle (eg. 1.5" x 1.5") is highly recommended – it will hold the pipe clear of the body as well as firmer in a roll / impact situation.
+An custom bracket is highly recommended and can easily be fabricated bracket from an aluminium angle (eg. 1.5" x 1.5") and a few sundries detailed below - it will hold the pipe clear of the body as well as firmer in a roll / impact situation.

 The bracket modification was originally posted by Lunatik Engineering on the hpibajaforum a while ago and repeated in the post link below.

-The plastic type connector (on which the two jubilee clips fit) was replaced with some black (poly reinforced) silicone tube which will give an improvement over the stiff connection made with the stock connector and some flexibility in a bad smash or roll.
+The stock plastic type connector (on which the two jubilee clips fit) was replaced with some black (poly reinforced) silicone tube which gives an improvement over the stiff connection made with the stock connector and some flexibility in a bad smash or roll.

 A 55mm length of19mm ID black silicone tube (4mm wall and 27mm overall) should be appropriate (though a max straight length of 110mmm can be accommodated)